nick-thewinner/CSCE_435_Group_Project/Report.md

     - The graphs for quick sort are flat, and this is expected.
 This flatness demonstrates our quick sort implmentation can efficiently scale with an increase in the number of thread while maintaining a fixed problem size per thread.

 # Bubble Plot MPI
 Observation:
+(Note: Our bubble sort algorithm did not work in parellel for the in-class presentation, but we were able to parallelize it post-presentation.)
+- Strong Scaling
+    - Although bubble sort is a naturally sequential algorithm, we were able to partially parellelize it using odd-even bubble sort by splitting the array evenly among the number of processes and assigning each process an equal portion of the array.
+However, once each sub-section of the array was sorted, we had to use merge sort to fully sort the array.
+We can observe potential in the improvements of parallelization of the algorithms based on the negative slops in the strong scaling graphs, however, this change seems to be negligible for large array sizes.
+- Speed up
+    - We can see clear signs of speedup in the speedup graphs for Bubble MPI which shows strong signs of parallel nature.
+For larger array sizes such as 2^22, this speedup is not as prevalent, likely due to the bottlenecks and overhead that our implementation of odd-even bubble sort provides.
+- Weak Scaling
-- Similar to the other plots, the data shows that the time is increasing as the number of processes increases and as the size of the array increases.
-The smallest array size, however, shows a relatively shallow slope in comparison to the other ones.
+    - For the most part, the graphs for the weak scaling for Bubble MPI are flat which shows positive indications of correct scaling as the number of threads and the number of values in the array increase simultaneously.

 # Quick Plot CUDA
 Observation:
 - Strong Scaling
     - Quick sort is a naturally a sequential algorithim.
 This is due to its recurisve and sequential nature.
 While we did parralilize the algorithim by paritioning the input array and treating them as seperate problems, the dependencies and synchronization points limit the benifts of parralizing it.
 Therefore, as the number of threads increases, there is not a significant decrease in time.
 The overhead of managing threads and synchronization cancels out the benefits of parallelization.
 There would be more significant changes if our implmentation of quick sort is more optimal.
 - Speed up
     - On average, parallelized quicksort shows a slight speedup, though with somevariability.
 While attempts to parallelize the algorithm lead to slight improvements in execution time, the challenges of dependencies and synchronization persists.
 The variability in speedup most likely comes from the parallelization implmentation that was used.
-Despite the potential for increased parallelism, the overall benefits might size and characteristics of the input data, as well as the efficiencynot be consistently significant.
+Despite the potential for increased parallelism, the overall benefits might size and characteristics of the input data, as well as the efficiency not be consistently significant.
 - Weak Scaling
     - The graphs for quick sort are flat, and this is expected.
 This flatness demonstrates our quick sort implmentation can efficiently scale with an increase in the number of thread while maintaining a fixed problem size per thread.

 # Quick Plot MPI
 Observation:
+- Strong Scaling
+    - Because of its intrinsic nature as a sequential algorithm, we did not see much time improvement as the number of threads increased, however there was some potential as seem in the comp_large thread of the 2^16 graph.
+- Speed up
+    - We can see clear signs of speedup as most of the speedup graphs exhibit positive slopes which shows improvements in the time as the number of processes increases.
+- Weak Scaling
+    - The graphs for quick sort are flat, and this is expected.
+This flatness demonstrates our quick sort implmentation can efficiently scale with an increase in the number of thread while maintaining a fixed problem size per thread (same as CUDA).

 # Bitonic Plot CUDA
 Observation: